ogmsean/Voron-V0.2661/Docs/Mini SB Fysetc Input Shaper Adapter.md

-# Mini StealthBurner Fysetc Portable Input Shaper Adapter.md
+# Mini StealthBurner Fysetc Portable Input Shaper Adapter

 This is a simple adapter designed to mount the Fysetc PIS to a Mini SB for the Voron V0 or other systems